Murder of George Floyd: Federal civil rights charges

-In February 2021, the United States Department of Justice empaneled a grand jury in Minneapolis as part of a federal investigation into Chauvin.
+In February 2021, the DOJ empaneled a grand jury in Minneapolis as part of a federal investigation into Chauvin.
 On May 7, 2021, all four officers were indicted on federal charges of civil rights violations.
 Chauvin was indicted for violating Floyd's civil rights, along with those of a teenager who survived a similar restraint in 2017.
 The other three officers also faced charges for violating Floyd's civil rights.
 Thao, Lane, and Kueng appeared at a hearing virtually, and each posted $25,000 bond.
 Chauvin did not appear at this hearing, and remained in jail while awaiting sentencing for his state charges.

 Civil litigation and settlement

 In July 2020, Floyd's family filed a wrongful death lawsuit in federal court against the City of Minneapolis and the four officers involved in the murder.
 The complaint said Floyd's Fourth Amendment rights were violated by "excessive use of unjustified, excessive, illegal, and deadly force".
 The lawsuit did not specify the amount of monetary damages the family sought.

 On March 12, 2021, the City of Minneapolis announced a settlement with Floyd's family for $27 million.
 The City Council approved it unanimously.
-Family lawyer Ben Crump called it the "largest pre-trial settlement in a civil rights wrongful death case in U.S. history".
+Family lawyer Ben Crump called it the "largest pre-trial settlement in a civil rights wrongful death case in U.S. history" (it was surpassed by a settlement in San Diego in 2025).
 The settlement surpassed the previous record for Minneapolis of $20 million, paid in 2019 in the killing of Justine Damond.
 The city allocated $500,000 "for the benefit of the community around 38th and Chicago", the intersection where Floyd was murdered.